-This report is intended solely for the information of the Company's and its ultimate holding company's board of directors for their internal use and accordingly, should not be used, referred to or distributed for any other purpose or to any other party without our prior written consent.
+This report is intended solely for the information of the Company's and its ultimate holding company's board of directors and is not intended to be and should not be used by anyone other than specified parties.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company, the Company's and ultimate holding company's board of directors, for our audit work, for this report, or for the opinions we have formed.

-Chartered Accountants Firm's Registration No.003990S/S200018
+For PKF Sridhar & Santhanam LLP Chartered Accountants Firm's Registration No.003990S/S200018

-Sd/-Seethalakshmi M Partner Membership No.208545
+Sd/-Seethalakshmi M Partner Membership No. 208545 UDIN: 21208545AAAAFE8873

-Place of Signature: Bangalore
+Place of Signature: Bangalore Date: 8th June 2021

-Date: 29th May 2020